LIUBINfighter/LIUBINfighter/README.md

 ## Welcome old sport 👋

-Hi, I am Jay Bridge, UG in SUSTech, Shenzhen.
+Hi, I am Jay Bridge, UG in SUSTech, an independent developer in Shenzhen, and a guitarist exploring the intersection of code, music, and personal knowledge management.

-I like Obsidian and guitar.
 <!--
 ## Building agents in obsidian!